OR

 In a world teetering on war, can a gentleman set on deciphering international secrets and a governess wrapped up in her own tumultuous saga find their way back to each other?

-- Mr. Darcy and the Girl Next Door: A Sweet Pride and Prejudice Romantic Comedy3Kindle Edition$4.99$4.99
+More like Mr. Darcy and the Governess: A Pride and Prejudice Romantic Comedy

 From the Publisher